LegolasVzla/django-twitter-spark/README.md

 `api/<instance>/:id` | PUT | UPDATE | Update a <instance> record
 `api/<instance>/:id` | DELETE | DELETE | Delete a <instance> record

-## Endpoints withoud Models
+## Endpoints without Models

+* Wordcloud: endpoint to list and generate Twitter word cloud images

+Methods:

-* Wordcloud: consist in a Twitter word cloud image generation.
+- POST (create): consist in a Twitter's comments word cloud image generation.
 It has the folow structure:

-- Input: a JSON format as below:
+Input: a JSON format as below:

 	{
 		"data": {
-		"comments": ["Commodo ea nostrud cillum laborum."],
+			"comments": ["twitter comments list"],
 			"user_id": '1'
 		}
 	}

+Parameters:
+- Mandatory: data, comments
+- Optionals: user_id

-With "user_id" as an optional parameter.
-If this parameter is sent, a random word cloud will be generated, with random shape and colors.
+If user_id is given (authenticated=True), it will generate a random word cloud with one of the mask located in:

+	static/images/word_cloud_masks

+In other case, word cloud will be with square form.
 The image will be generated in the follow path:

 	/static/images/word_clouds/<user_id>

-If "user_id" is not sent, the image will be generated in:

-	/static/images/word_clouds/
+Output:

+Success: return the url where is stored the image and an authenticated boolean

+	{
+	    "status": 200,
+	    "data": {
+	        "url": "",
+	        "authenticated":
+	    }
+	}

+Fail: return a message with the error response

+	{
+	    "status": 200,
+	    "data": {
+	        "message": ""
+	    }
+	}

 ## Contributions
 ------------------------